hubmapconsortium/portal-docs/assays/lcms.md

 See J. Proteome Res., 2016, 15 (3), pp 777-787.
 DOI: [10.1021/acs.jproteome.5b00780](https://doi.org/10.1021/acs.jproteome.5b00780) for further details.

+## QC for Lipidomics & Metabolomics

+In order to test for batch effects, PCA plots are generated to confirm correct clustering of quality-control-samples.

 ## Terms defined in this document

 |**Term** |  **Definition**|